vladmihalcea/hypersistence-utils/README.md

 >
 > For instance, there have been [65 security issues discovered in the Jackson Data Bind library](https://www.cvedetails.com/vulnerability-list/vendor_id-15866/product_id-42991/Fasterxml-Jackson-databind.html) this project is heavily relying on.
 >
-> To avoid risking security issues, you need to take the responsibility of constantly upgrading all the dependencies that you are using along with the Hibernate Types library.
+> To avoid risking security issues, you need to take the responsibility of constantly upgrading all the dependencies that you are using along with the Hypersistence Utils library.

 ##### JSON Optional Maven Dependencies